 Palacio de Capitanía General

-In 1808, Barcelona was occupied by the troops of Napoleon, General Guillaume Philibert Duhesme (Guillaume Philibert Duhesme) requisitioned the building to house his soldiers.
+In 1808, Barcelona was occupied by Napoleon's troops, and General Guillaume Duhesme requisitioned the building to house his soldiers.
 However, the monks were not expelled from there at all, leaving them several rooms.
-During this period, the number of barns decreased from 70 to 17 people.
+During this period, the size of the brotherhood was reduced from 70 to 17 people.
 In early 1809, the French turned the monastery into a prison for Spanish prisoners of war.
-After the expulsion of the French, the building again did not return to the property of the monastic order, first a battalion of the National militia was quartered there, and in 1844 in the former the monastery housed an infantry regiment.
+After the expulsion of the French, the building again did not return to the ownership of the monastic order, first a battalion of the National Militia was stationed there, and in 1844 an infantry regiment was stationed in the former monastery.

-In may 1845, Queen Elizabeth II officially transferred the Palacio Merced to the Ministry of war, the Palace underwent reconstruction and on March 12, 1846, the building became the residence of the Captain-General of Catalonia.
-On the eve of the world's Fair of 1929, the city Council decided to completely reconstruct the building.
-Designed by architect Adolf Florenza, the Palace was rebuilt and decorated in neoclassical style.
+In May 1845, Queen Elizabeth II officially transferred the Merced Palacio to the Ministry of War, the palace underwent reconstruction and on March 12, 1846, the building became the residence of the Captain-General of Catalonia.
+On the eve of the 1929 World's Fair, the city Council decided to completely renovate the building.
+Designed by architect Adolphe Florenza, the palace was rebuilt and decorated in the neoclassical style.